Skip to content

 Like nodules, cysts are large (sometimes even giant), painful breakouts deep within your skin.
 However, cystic acne bumps are softer than nodules.
 If a cyst bursts or is popped, the acne infection can spread and cause additional breakouts.
 Cystic acne can linger for years, affect large areas of your skin and often leaves permanent scars.

-How to handle it: This is another scenario where it’s best to see a professional for cyst treatment or removal, especially if the lesions are large, painful and actively scarring.
+How to minimize cysts: This is another scenario where it’s best to see a professional for cyst treatment or removal, especially if the lesions are large, painful and actively scarring.
 For immediate relief at home, try applying an ice cube directly to the breakout for a few seconds to constrict the small blood vessels feeding the cysts.
 Also, choose a skincare routine that’s formulated for acne-prone skin – preferably one that’s free of any skin-irritating artificial colors, fragrance or parabens.

 *Based on self-assessments in a 14-day clinical trial